 Note the word choice of “protagonist.”
 Much of the interview follows up on the initial announcement’s themes of exploring the Sith culture and discussing Kerra’s struggles as a young Jedi sent off into the real galaxy of far, far away.
-Several of the author’s other interviews also have emphasized . . . → Read More: Knight Errant and Brownie Sundaes
+Several of the author’s . . . → Read More: Knight Errant and Brownie Sundaes

 On November 1st, National Novel Writing Month kicks off.
 This is a month aspiring writers buckle down and share the fun and heartache of putting imaginations’ journeys on to the page.
 Mission accomplished is 50,000 words – in 31 days or less.

 The first time I saw NaNoWriMo’s concept the writer in me was intrigued.
 The engineer side, though, did a little quick mental math – 50,000 divided by 31 days equals 1,612.903 words a day.
 That’s a LOT of writing for someone strapped with other responsibilities besides writing.
 What student, mother, or person with a full-time job has a couple extra hours to spare every day of the month to indulge in writing?
 Skip one day a week and you’ve got 200 more words on your plate on each of those other days…